Contact homology and virtual fundamental cycles: Virtual fundamental cycles

-For $\ast\in\{\III,\IV\}$, we cannot immediately cite \cite[Lemma 5.2.6]{pardonimplicitatlas} since the notion of regularity in Theorems \ref{mainIII}, \ref{mainIV} is less restrictive than the one in the rest of the paper (see Remark \ref{linearizedwiths}).
-It suffices, though, to observe that the implicit atlas on $\Mbar_\ast(T)$ remains an implicit atlas if we use this less restrictive notion of regularity.
-The only thing to check is that the manifold/openness/submersion axioms still hold, but this is trivial since all thickened moduli spaces consist only of the top stratum $\M_\ast(T)_I$, and hence can be described by the usual Banach manifold Fredholm setup. \end{proof}
+For cases (I) and (II), our regularity assumption on $\Mbar(T)$ ensures that the hypothesis $\Mbar(T)=\Mbar(T)^\reg$ of Lemma \ref{transversevfc} is satisfied (one should observe here that for moduli spaces of virtual dimension zero, the regular locus automatically has trivial isotropy, due to our use of asymptotic markers and the fact that nodes appear only in codimension two).
+For cases (III) and (IV), there is a gap between our assumption that $\Mbar(T)$ is weakly regular and the hypothesis $\Mbar(T)=\Mbar(T)^\reg$ of Lemma \ref{transversevfc} (see Definition \ref{regularitydef}).
+It suffices, though, to observe that the implicit atlas on $\Mbar(T)$ remains an implicit atlas if we enlarge $\Mbar(T)_I^\reg$ to include all points which are weakly regular and have trivial isotropy.
+The only thing to check is that the manifold/openness/submersion axioms still hold, but this is easy since the thickened moduli spaces have only the top stratum $\M(T)_I$ and hence can be described by the usual Banach manifold Fredholm setup. \end{proof}